 Elements of Carrying a Concealed Weapon

 In its most basic terms, this law makes it a crime to physically carry a concealed firearm on your body or in a vehicle.
 When prosecutors charge you with carrying a concealed weapon they must prove each and every element of the crime to successfully convict you.
+If the prosecution is unable to prove each element of the offense beyond a reasonable doubt they cannot convict you of the crime.
+The prosecutor handling your case will be required to prove:

 - You carried a firearm that was capable of being concealed;